shield02/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 ## 0x0C.
 Python - Almost a circle

 * models/base - Base class to be inherited by subsequent classes
+* models/base - to_json_string - static method for JSON string serialization of dictionaries

 * models/rectangle - Rectangle class to implement private instance/class variable with setters/getters
 * models/rectangle - Updated the class to calculate the area